CyberBoy-Mayank/hand-detection-project/README.md

 # Benefits

-- **High Accuracy**: Utilizes MediaPipe's advanced hand tracking model for precise landmark detection.
+- **High Accuracy**: Utilizes MediaPipe's advanced hand detection model for precise landmark detection.
 - **Real-Time Processing**: Ensures smooth and responsive hand detection suitable for interactive applications.
 - **Extensible**: Easily customizable to include additional features such as custom gesture recognition.
 - **User-Friendly**: Simple to set up and use, making it accessible for both beginners and advanced users.